Tua Tagovailoa Player Prop Bets for NFL Week 7 | Miami vs. Atlanta 10/24/2021

 Matchup vs. Atlanta

-- This week Tagovailoa will face the NFL's 13th-ranked pass defense (257.6 yards allowed per game).
+- The Falcons have the NFL's 13th-ranked pass defense this season, yielding 257.6 yards per game through the air.

 - The Falcons have conceded 11 passing TDs this season (2.2 per game), ranking them 19th among NFL defenses.